-The temporal analysis of change of stance suggests significant correlation between change into and out of anti-vax stance and change to pro-vax stance.
+The temporal analysis of change of stance suggests a strong correlation between change to anti-vax stance and change to pro-vax stance.
 Significant activity in terms of volume of stance changes occurred after the public release of clinical trial results of various COVID-19 vaccines.
-The change towards a pro-vax stance also seemed to be a reaction to the change into anti-vax stance, as suggested from our analysis using the Convergent Cross Mapping method.
-There are days when overwhelming changes of stance took place towards anti-vax, such as, when AstraZeneca trials were suspended due to a participant developing an unknown reaction.
-However, towards the end of our study period, the cumulative effect was positive, and stance changes are mostly towards pro-vax stance.
+The change towards a pro-vax stance also seemed to be a reaction to the change towards an anti-vax stance, as suggested by our analysis using the Convergent Cross Mapping method.
+There are days when overwhelming volume of changes of stance took place towards anti-vax, for example, when AstraZeneca trials were suspended due to a participant developing an unknown reaction.
+However, towards the end of our study period, the cumulative effect was positive, and stance changes were mostly towards the pro-vax stance.

-In this study, we looked into a surprising and perplexing phenomenon, namely the major presence of dual-stance users.
+In this study, we explored a surprising and perplexing phenomenon, namely the major presence of dual-stance users.
 Our analyses provided insight into their behaviour pattern and painted a comprehensible and plausible picture.
-The binary division between anti-vax and pro-vax classes was perhaps too strict for many people, specially during the uncertain and unprecedented time of COVID-19 pandemic.
-In fact, the idea of dual-stance seems almost similar to the concept of political ambivalence \cite{Webb2018}, where not only are there contrasting and ambivalent views about political left or right, conservative or liberal, favouring one party over another, etc., could also be too strict for some people.
-Just as it is quite likely to have contrasting views about one topic, within a population, for one reason or another, one person may only partially subscribe to one view or partially rejects the other or just remain undecided.
+The binary division between anti-vax and pro-vax classes was perhaps too strict for many people, especially during the uncertain and unprecedented time of the COVID-19 pandemic.
+In fact, the idea of dual-stance seems almost similar to the concept of political ambivalence \cite{Webb2018}, where not only are there contrasting and ambivalent views about political left or right within a population, any one individual could also hold contrasting opinions within themselves and partially subscribe to one view or partially reject the other, or just remain undecided.
 There have been many efforts recently to understand the major drivers and mindsets of this group and their role in democracies.
-Within our context of COVID-19 vaccines, the positive point of this cohort, which exists at the boundary of polarising camps, is that it can act as a bridge and bring opposing communities together.
+Within our context of COVID-19 vaccines, the positive point of this dual-stance cohort, which exists at the boundary of polarising camps, is that it can act as a bridge and bring opposing communities together.
 The need, however, is to create opportunities for genuine dialogue where legitimate concerns can be acknowledged and addressed and trust can be established between people and public health organizations.